 Have something to add to this story?
 Share it in the comments

-Follow Typesy on Facebook, Twitter and Googe+ for more tips and advice.
+Follow Typesy on Facebook, Twitter and Google+ for more tips and advice.

-Check out eReflect’s Profile on Wikipedia, Youtube, LinkedIn, Pinterest, Crunchbase and Training Industry as well!
+Check out eReflect’s Profile on LinkedIn, Pinterest, and Crunchbase as well!

 Check out Typesy Community and exchange ideas related to touch typing, keyboarding, learning, technology, and Typesy program itself.
 Login with your Typesy Account here: